-- The importance of creating jobs and economic development, especially in rural areas of the state, can't be over stated.
-Jobs will result from opportunities in both harvesting and other forest management activities and in the operation of energy facilitiesHabitat improvements for a variety of species that depend on a mosaic of vegetation types and early succession stages of forest development. - Ability to sell carbon credits for the fuel offsets generated by biomass facilities that replace fossil fuels that were previously used. - Create opportunities for expansion of the forest product industry by providing a use for the low quality, small diameter trees in the forest.
-Higher quality trees can be sawn or processed into other products because we can now manage the whole stand, not just the best quality trees.
+- The importance of creating jobs and economic development, especially in rural areas of the state, cannot be overstated.
+Jobs will result from opportunities in both harvesting and other forest management activities, and in the operation of energy facilities. - Habitat improvements will benefit a variety of species that depend on a mosaic of vegetation types and early-succession stages of forest development. - Biomass facilities that replace previously used fossil fuels will be able to sell carbon credits for the fuel offsets generated. - Providing a use for the low-quality, small-diameter trees in the forest will create opportunities for expansion of the forest product industry.
+Higher-quality trees can be sawn or processed into other products, because the whole stand will be managed, not just the best-quality trees.

-Costs: The only specific cost generated by this option is the creation of a wood energy forester position in the Division of Forestry.
-Salary and operating costs would be approximately \$100,000 per year.
-Key duties are discussed in the implementation section.
+Costs: The only specific cost generated by this policy is the creation of a wood energy forester position in DOF.
+Salary and operating costs would be approximately \$100,000/yr.
+Key duties are discussed in the Implementation Mechanisms section, above.

-Other direct costs would be the various projects, but other funding sources are currently available to assist with this aspect of the option.
-Funding is available from a number of sources, AEA, USFS, Department of Energy (DOE) and under some of the provisions of the American Recovery and Reinvestment Act (ARRA) of 2009.
-The Alaska Wood Energy Task Group via DOF and the USFS has submitted a proposal for funding under the ARRA that would fund a number of wood energy projects around the state.
-The ARRA funding is a competitive process, so it won't be know the results of this effort until after this paper is completed.
+Other direct costs would be the various projects, but other funding sources are currently available, such as AEA, USFS, DOE, and under some of the provisions of the American Recovery and Reinvestment Act (ARRA) of 2009.
+The Alaska Wood Energy Task Group via DOF and USFS has submitted a proposal for funding under the ARRA that would fund a number of wood energy projects around the state.